-Upon the death of a decedent, inheritance tax will be imposed on the legal heirs and the testamentary donees (in this tax section, the word 'testamentary donees' shall refer to individuals entitled to receive testamentary gifts, irrespective of whether they are the legal heirs, and shall not include any legal entities) under the Inheritance Tax Act of Japan.
-The taxability of legal heirs and testamentary donees of decedents is generally determined by the location of their residence, their nationality, the location of the decedent's residence and the location of the assets.
-The 2017 tax reform has amended the rules concerning the taxability of legal heirs and testamentary donees of decedents in order to achieve two goals:
+Upon the death of an individual, inheritance tax will be imposed on the legal heirs and the testamentary donees (in this chapter, the word testamentary donees shall refer to individuals entitled to receive testamentary gifts, irrespective of whether they are the legal heirs, and shall not include any legal entities) under the Inheritance Tax Act.
+The tax liability of legal heirs and testamentary donees of the deceased is generally determined by the location of their residence, their nationality, the location of the deceased's residence and the location of the assets.
+The 2017 tax reform amended the rules concerning the tax liability of legal heirs and testamentary donees of the deceased in order to achieve two goals:

-- preventing wealthy people, mainly Japanese people who lived in Japan for so many years, from avoiding inheritance tax imposed by the Japanese government; and - (ii) encouraging foreign people, especially highly skilled foreign professionals, to live and work in Japan without being too concerned about inheritance tax in Japan.
+- 1 preventing wealthy people, in particular, Japanese people who have lived in Japan for many years, from avoiding inheritance tax imposed by the Japanese government; and - 2 encouraging foreign people, especially highly skilled foreign professionals, to live and work in Japan without being too concerned about inheritance tax in Japan.

-To achieve (i), the 2017 tax reform has made it difficult to meet the requirements for benefiting from limited taxability, which may be applicable to assets located outside Japan.
-On the other hand, in order to achieve (ii), the 2017 tax reform has introduced a relief for foreigners who hold a work-related visa and temporarily (which means less than 10 years' living in total in Japan within 15 years preceding his or her death) reside in Japan.
-The effect of such reform is that assets located outside Japan that are owned by such foreigners are exempt from the inheritance tax of Japan even if the foreigners pass away during their stay in Japan and thus are presumed to be permanent resident individuals.
-In addition, the 2018 tax reform has introduced a relief for foreigners who lived in Japan for more than 10 years and then left Japan, in order to eliminate a disincentive for highly skilled professionals to live and work in Japan.
-The effect of such reform is that assets located outside Japan that are owned by such foreigners are, in principle, exempt from the inheritance tax of Japan, even if the foreigners pass away within five years of leaving Japan.
+To achieve (1), the 2017 tax reform has made it difficult to meet the requirements for benefiting from limited taxation, which may be applicable to assets located outside Japan.
+To achieve (2), the 2017 tax reform introduced a relief for foreigners who hold a work-related visa and temporarily reside (ie, less than 10 years living in Japan within the 15 years preceding his or her death) in Japan.
+The effect of such reform is that assets located outside Japan that are owned by such foreigners are exempt from inheritance tax, even if such foreigners die during their stay in Japan and are, thus, presumed to be permanent residents.
+In addition, the 2018 tax reform introduced a relief for foreigners who had lived in Japan for more than 10 years and then left Japan, to eliminate a disincentive for highly skilled professionals to live and work in Japan.
+The effect of that reform is that assets located outside Japan that are owned by such foreigners are, in principle, exempt from inheritance tax, even if such foreigners die within five years of leaving Japan.